Blessing the Children International: Current work

 During BCI's first few years, BCI principally focused on partnering with like-minded ministries to increase their effectiveness and assist them in program development and implementation.
-Working with over 30 nonprofit organizations in America, Central America, and Africa to help them measure, document, and communicate the results of their ministries to their donors.
+Working with over 30 non-profit organizations in America, Central America, and Africa to help them measure, document, and communicate the results of their ministries to their donors.

 Currently, BCI continues consulting, copy writing and print work for like-minded ministries, but also has direct project in Ethiopia, Africa.
 The Ethiopian ministry consists of 3 primary venues; BCI Academy & Adana Children Center, a Child Sponsorship program, and Teams & Missionaries.
 All three of these activities focus around the Adana Children Center, their current project.

 BCI Academy & Adana Children Center

 The Adana Children Center is a compound built by Blessing the Children International in Debre Zeyit, Ethiopia (phase one of four finished, scheduled to be completed by 2012).
 The compound will consist of a community center, a private school, and a housing area and is being built on 5,000 square meters of land provided by the Ethiopian government.
 According to the published construction plan & budget, the entire compound is to be built in four phases and will cost $243,205 USD to build.

 One of the schools that BCI uses to educate the children the BCI Academy, initially called the "American Academy of Excellence", located in the Adana Children Center.
 When completed, it will seat 350 students at 27 students per classroom.
 The Academy is being built to supply the need of quality education in Debre Zeyit and the surrounding area.
 As a private school being operated at first-world standards, English will be the principle medium of instruction in all classes instead of the native language of the region, Amharic.
 As a result, there will be much more advanced educational curriculum available to them than to schools teaching in Amharic.
 The compound, when not being used for school, in the afternoons and evenings, will be available for community service programs, focusing on the physical, emotional, and spiritual needs of both children and adults in the community.

 At completion, the Adana Children Center will have housing and kitchen facilities, providing living quarters for up to 24 people.
 These accommodations are available to children in special circumstances, short- and long-term missionaries, foreign teachers, and teams serving BCI.
 This facility is not intended to be an orphanage or permanent residency for children, since BCI prefers children be raised in a family within their community, where they would receive more individual attention.